flows-network/github-pr-review/README.md

   </a>
 </p>

-[Deploy this function on flows.network](#deploy-your-own-code-review-bot-in-3-simple-steps), and you will get a GitHub 🤖 to review changed source code files in Pull Requests.
+[Deploy this function on flows.network](#deploy-your-own-code-review-bot-in-3-simple-steps), and you will get an AI agent to review changed source code files in GitHub Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
 Here are some examples.
 Notice how the code review bot provides code snippets to show you how to improve the code!

 * [[C++] Improve the WasmEdge C++ SDK](https://github.com/WasmEdge/WasmEdge/pull/2428#issuecomment-1524733889)
 * [[C++] Create an OpenCV plugin for WasmEdge](https://github.com/WasmEdge/WasmEdge/pull/2403#issuecomment-1509595889)